DanielIrimia87/DanielIrimia87/README.md

 - Enthusiastic Frontend Web Developer eager to contribute to team success , attention to detail and excellent organizational skills.
 Motivated to learn, grow and excel in IT Industry.
 - Organized and dependable candidate with over 5+ years in restaurant industry, successful at managing multiple priorities with a positive attitude.
 - Skilled in working under pressure and adapting to new situations and challenges to best enhance the organizational brand.
-- Dedicated professional with history of meeting company goals utilizing consistent and organized practices.
 - Detail-oriented and meticulous employee.
 Works at fast pace to meet tight deadlines.
 Enthusiastic team player ready to contribute to company success.
-- Passionate, hardworking coder with penchant for developing customized interfaces that factor in unique demands for accessibility, reachability and security.

 - 📫 How to reach me: